mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 without having to consult any further documentation or source code.
 For example, the ``mp_thompson_run`` subroutine is part of the Thompson Microphysics scheme, specifically the *run* phase of that scheme.

-This second example is called using the SCM as a host model:
+This second example is called using the :term:`SCM` as a host model:

 .. code-block:: console